Skip to main content

 Compare East African trypanosomiasis with West African trypanosomiasis.

-This page titled 26.E: Nervous System Infections (Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 26.E: Nervous System Infections (Exercises) is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.